+The interpretation of the very low connectivity values observed in cluster outskirts is much less straightforward because the statistics in these regions is poor.
+We nevertheless comment on the fact that cluster outskirts are unique environments at the intersection between cosmic filaments and clusters, so that galaxies with different histories co-exist in these regions \citep[e.g. galaxies falling through filaments, splash-back galaxies, or galaxies in groups, as studied in][]{Kuchner2022_inventoryGalaxies, Borrow2023_splashback, Hough2023_clusteroutskirts}.
+In addition, the question of how galaxies are accreted into cluster cores and the physical processes they undergo during their infall is currently under active investigation \citep[e.g.][and references therein]{Gouin2022, Kotecha2022_fils_clusters, Salerno2022_clusteroutskirts}.
+At this stage we can therefore only argue that results in cluster outskirts might be a combined effect of galaxy diversity and interactions in this unique environment, but a study with a larger number of galaxies is required.

-In stark contrast with the previously studied cosmic environments, clusters of galaxies host systems with the highest connectivity values among all.
-This is shown by the last panel of both Figs.~\ref{Fig:Nstr_dist_CW5} and \ref{Fig:rel_Mstar_OV_Ntr_CW}.
-Given that these cosmic structures dominate the local gravitational field, they are rather insensitive to the cosmic tidal flows.
+In stark contrast with the previously studied cosmic environments, Figs.~\ref{Fig:Nstr_dist_CW5} and \ref{Fig:rel_Mstar_OV_Ntr_CW} show that galaxy clusters host systems with the highest connectivity values of all, with a total average of 3.5 streams.
+Because these cosmic structures dominate the local gravitational field, they are rather insensitive to the cosmic tidal flows.
 The great number of streams of galaxies in clusters is therefore driven by the high galaxy masses found in these cosmic structures, following the trends presented in Sect.~\ref{SubSect:TrendsMass}.\\

-The results of this section echo the analysis in the zoom-in simulations of \cite{Borzyszkowski2017_ZOMG1, RomanoDiaz2017_ZOMG2, Garaldi2018_ZOMG3}.
-In these papers, the authors focus on a few selected haloes, and separate the accreting from stalled ones, finding that their different mass assembly histories are explained by the location of the halo in the cosmic web \citep[see e.g. Fig. 10 of][]{Borzyszkowski2017_ZOMG1}.
-While a careful study of accretion rates and outflows along the galactic streams found in the present work will be done in a follow-up project, from Figs.~\ref{Fig:Nstr_dist_CW5} and \ref{Fig:rel_Mstar_OV_Ntr_CW} one can already hint that accreting haloes might be highly connected objects residing in cosmic environments where the tidal field is relatively weak, whereas the stalled ones might rather be disconnected from their matter supply and embedded in structures where the cosmic flow is strong (e.g. in filaments).
+The results of this section echo the analysis in the zoom-in simulations of \cite{Borzyszkowski2017_ZOMG1, RomanoDiaz2017_ZOMG2} and \cite{Garaldi2018_ZOMG3}.
+In these papers, the authors focused on a few selected haloes, and separated the accreting from stalled ones, finding that their different mass-assembly histories are explained by the location of the halo in the cosmic web \citep[see e.g. Fig. 10 of][]{Borzyszkowski2017_ZOMG1}.
+While a careful study of accretion rates and outflows along the galactic streams will be done in a follow-up project, from Figs.~\ref{Fig:Nstr_dist_CW5} and \ref{Fig:rel_Mstar_OV_Ntr_CW} one can already hint that accreting haloes might be highly connected objects residing in cosmic environments in which the tidal field is relatively weak, whereas the stalled haloes might rather be disconnected from their matter supply and be embedded in structures where the cosmic flow is strong (e.g. in large-scale filaments).